Hillbilly Highway: Detroit

 In a 1935 article in The Nation, Louis Adamic writes that the "hill-billies" were believed by Detroit auto manufacturing employers to be "safe" – that is, not inclined to unionize.
-Adamic reports that auto companies were recruiting during the early '30s with the belief that these rural people had not been influenced by ideas of unionism.
+Adamic reports that auto companies were recruiting during the early 1930s with the belief that these rural people had not been influenced by ideas of unionism.
 The article goes on to report that the hill-billies were looked down upon by almost everyone, due to their extremely low standard of living and lack of familiarity with modern plumbing, and because they were seen as taking away jobs from the old-time automotive workers.
 The advent of assembly lines meant that unskilled workers could ably perform tasks at manufacturing plants, so these unskilled mountain folk were adequate employees.
-Bobby Bare had a hit song with "Detroit City" in 1963, which described the homesickness and culture shock commonly experienced by Southern migrants.

 Migrant identity

 The Appalachian people who migrated to Detroit (and in smaller numbers to Flint) in order to work in the automotive plants gained an identity distinct from the one that they possessed in their home state.
 Many families were forced to separate and adapt to new environments, causing traumatic experiences.
 The discrimination and negative stereotypes that they faced caused new issues that went into following generations.
 The migrants felt out of place and had a hard time feeling a part of their new community.
 In their home states, people saw themselves as distinct from those living in other parts of the state, or in a different part of the South.
 Once they migrated to Michigan, they were lumped together as southern white laborers, and a group consciousness based on that label emerged.
 Migrants from all over Appalachia began to feel a social solidarity with each other, preferring to work and live beside other Southerners than with Northerners.
-It was believed that the Appalachian migrants assimilated less rapidly than Northern rural migrants because of their group consciousness and the persistence of certain southern regional attitudes, and an acute awareness of the difference between themselves and other native-born white Americans.
+It was believed that the southern Appalachian migrants began to resemble one another by characteristics less rapidly than Northern rural migrants because of their group consciousness and the persistence of certain southern regional attitudes, and an acute awareness of the difference between themselves and other native-born white Americans.
 Because the Appalachian migrants had no cultural context for situations they encountered in northern industrial cities, their reactions were dictated by their rural southern lives and attitudes.
-During holidays and lay-offs, most of the migrants went back to their old homes.
-During lay-offs in Flint, MI, as many as 35% of the migrants would return to their old homes.
+This led to these migrants going back to their old homes during holidays and layoffs where everyday life seemed more familiar to them.
+As many as 35% of migrants would return to their old homes from places like Flint and Michigan during such periods of layoffs between 1940 and 1970.